ahillss/setting-up-rust-on-windows/README.md

 ### Rust Extension (for vscode)

 An alternate extension to the Rust Analyzer is the [Rust Extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust).
-But inferred types weren't showing up for me when I tried it.
+But the types signatures didn't show up for me when I tried it.

 ### VS Build Tools 2022